Our Research Builds the Next-Generation

 News

-The paper “Camera Based mmWave Beam Prediction: Towards Multi-Candidate Real-World Scenarios” is available on arXiv.
+The paper “Camera Based mmWave Beam Prediction: Towards Multi-Candidate Real-World Scenarios” has been accepted to the IEEE Transactions on Vehicular Technology.

 Support